 It's 1965 and a Southern Railway freight is passin' through with four F units in charge.

-US Army Transportation Corps short HO train pulled by 65-ton Whitcomb (above)
+US Army Transportation Corps HO train pulled by 65-ton Whitcomb (above)

 It's a busy day on the back dock at the HO scale Bartlett Milling.